 Oracle databases have become a critical part of many businesses.
 Everything from employee and customer data, sales records, and inventory can be stored in these databases.
 If the database becomes corrupt or unavailable it can lead to millions of dollars of lost revenue per hour or potentially a company ceasing to exist.
 Just imagine the number of sales lost if the database hosting Amazon.com went down during Prime Day!
 Therefore, it is no surprise that databases are considered a mission-critical workload that must not only be protected from physical outages, but also against user mistakes, logical errors, or malicious intentional actions.
 Often database admins (DBAs) don’t want to rely on another team for this protection, especially when their job of keeping the database up and running is on the line.
 At the same time, backup teams are trying to figure out how to ensure that compliance and other business requirements are being met, and most times these are at opposite ends of the spectrum with each team deciding to do things on their own.

-In this blog, we’ll explore some best practices we can follow to satisfy all requirements to efficiently protect and recover Oracle databases.
+In this blog, we’ll explore some best practices we can follow to satisfy all maintenance requirements to efficiently protect and recover Oracle databases.

 Not just a single piece